 (III) Furnished fitness center.
 Equipped with a variety of fitness equipment (at least one item for every 20 Units).
 Choose from the following: stationary bicycle, elliptical trainer, treadmill, rowing machine, universal gym, multi-functional weight bench, stair-climber, dumbbell set, or other similar equipment.
 Equipment shall be commercial use grade or quality.
 Fitness center must be located indoors or be a designated room with climate control and allow for after-hours access.
 (2 points);

-(IV) One Children's Playscape Equipped for 5 to 12 year olds, or one Tot Lot (2 points).
-Must be covered with a shade canopy or awning, intended to keep equipment cool, provide shade and ultraviolet protection.
-Can only select this item if clause (V) of this subparagraph is not selected; or
+(IV) One Children's Playscape Equipped for five to 12 year olds, or one Tot Lot (2 points).
+Must be covered with a shade canopy or awning, intended to keep equipment cool, and provide shade and ultraviolet protection.
+This item can only be selected if clause (V) of this subparagraph is not selected; or

-(V) Two Children's Playscapes Equipped for 5 to 12 year olds, two Tot Lots, or one of each (4 points).
-Must be covered with a shade canopy or awning, intended to keep equipment cool, provide shade and ultraviolet protection.
-Can only select this item if clause (IV) of this subparagraph is not selected;
+(V) Two Children's Playscapes Equipped for five to 12 year olds, two Tot Lots, or one of each (4 points).
+Must be covered with a shade canopy or awning, intended to keep equipment cool, and provide shade and ultraviolet protection.
+This item can only be selected if clause (IV) of this subparagraph is not selected;

 (VI) Horseshoe pit; putting green; shuffleboard court; pool table; or ping pong table in a dedicated location accessible to all residents to play such games (1 point);